upkie/upkie/README.md

 ## Run your own code

-You can develop your own agent using the [environments](#environments) distributed in ``upkie.envs``.
-For instance, here is a simple proportional-feedback balancer:
+You can develop your own *agent* using the Gymnasium environments distributed in ``upkie.envs``.
+For example, here is a simple proportional-feedback balancer:

 ```python
 import gymnasium as gym